Swappnil85/Drishti-V2/DOCS/architecture/TECH_STACK.md

-# Technology Stack
+# Technology Stack - Drishti

 ## Overview

 Drishti uses a modern, TypeScript-first technology stack designed for performance, developer experience, and maintainability.
+This document serves as the **single source of truth** for all technology decisions and specifications across the project.

+> **📋 Note for Epic Documentation**: Epic documents should reference this file instead of repeating technology stack information.
+See [Tech Stack Reference Template](../_templates/TECH_STACK_REFERENCE.md) for standardized reference patterns.

 ## Frontend (Mobile App)